cthoyt/cthoyt.github.io/_posts/2021/2021-01-17-organization-organization.md

 for organizations.
-There are still a few growing pains for ROR, so I chimed in on a [discussion](https://github.com/manubot/manubot/issues/155) on GitHub about how Wikidata might be a potential solution for organizing and retrieving information about reserach organizations.
+There are still a few growing pains for ROR, so I chimed in on a [discussion](https://github.com/manubot/manubot/issues/155) on GitHub about how Wikidata might be a potential solution for organizing and retrieving information about research organizations.
 I said I'd describe my idea more in detail, so here I go!

 ## Step 1: Wikidata